-On average, you save about $78 per six-month insurance policy period if you chose a $1,000 deductible versus a $500 deductible.
+On average, you could save $152 — or 19%! — per six-month insurance policy period by choosing a $1,000 deductible instead of a $500 deductible.
 But there’s another reason to consider a higher deductible that can end up saving you thousands.
 By increasing your deductible, you also discourage yourself from using it and filing what would be considered an at-fault claim.
-Let us explain further.

 When you file a claim under your collision coverage (and sometimes for a UMPD insurance claim), your insurance company will raise your rates for what they see as an at-fault accident.
 An insurance company views collision claims to be at-fault accidents because they see you, the driver, as in control of the vehicle when the accident occurred.
 Thus, you’re responsible.

 The average insurance company in the U.S. will increase your rates by nearly 50% after your first at-fault accident.
 Moreover, this rate increase will stay on your insurance record for three years — meaning that that percentage increase will persist all three years.
 Below, you can see some average estimates for a collision claim across the U.S. over three years.